 The chap on the far right had us laughing with his stories of the cars he used to own and lorries he used to drive, no brakes, no clutch and dodgy lights.
 Richards tucked into and emptied the BIG tub of popcorn, the conservation went into the early hours, a fantastic night.

-In the morning after a smoked bacon butty an mug of tea made by Phil, it was up the field to the freshly made tractor pulling track.
+Friday morning after a smoked bacon butty an mug of tea made by Phil, it was up the field to the freshly made tractor pulling track.

 Stephen had the right machine to do the job.

 A roller was required so one was shipped in from Ireland that morning, no joke it came in on a back of a lorry, off the ferry that very morning.